European Cities Are Just Saying 'No' to Scandal-Tinged Diesel Vehicles

 In car-crazy Germany, where Rudolf Diesel invented the eponymous engine, Stuttgart will begin next year to ban all but the most modern diesels, around 90% of them.
 Munich, which is considering a similar step, must present a plan by week's end to drastically cut the city's chronic pollution, in response to a court ruling.

-Paris, which prohibits any diesel vehicle made before 1997 from driving in the city, will extend the ban next month to diesel vehicles made before 2001.
+Paris, which prohibits any diesel vehicle made before 1997 from driving in the city, will extend the ban in July to diesel vehicles made before 2001.
 That will affect nearly a fifth of the nation's heavy goods vehicles and a smaller percentage of passenger vehicles.

 The strategy is gaining traction beyond Europe.
 Mexico City joined Paris, Athens, and Madrid at a mayors' conference in December in a pledge to ban all diesel vehicles from their cities by 2025.
 Seoul plans to ban diesel made before 2006 from driving in the city's central districts.